 Transparency for the USIM: The possibility to re-use USIMs without CIoT-specific additions is important as particular CIoT use cases may not warrant the modification of USIMs for their purposes.
 The present solution can re-use existing USIMs.
 CIoT specific operations can be done in the ME.

-In contrast to the present solution, solution#1 has the following text: “USIM … performs the following additional key derivations: - CK‘/IK‘…” and again “The key derivation function should be supported by the UICC…”.
+In contrast to the present solution, solution#1 has the following text: “USIM … performs the following additional key derivations: - CK´/IK´…” and again “The key derivation function should be supported by the UICC…”.
 These key derivations on the USIM are CIoT-specific.

-Editor’s note: It is ffs whether the key derivation as in the preceding sentence could be done in the ME also for solution#1, taking into acount security aspects.
+Editor’s note: It is ffs whether the key derivation as in the preceding sentence could be done in the ME also for solution#1, taking into account security aspects.
 If the description of solution#1 was modified accordingly then the preceding sentence could be deleted.

 Push vs. pull procedures

-The present solution can work with any of the push or pull procedure variants from solution#1.
+The present solution can work with any of the push or pull procedure variants from solution#1 that are used to transport the e2m key from the EMKS to the EMSE.
+For transporting the intermediate key e2m_int_key from the HSS to the EMKS, only a push procedure is used.

-The pull procedure can be described as follows: When the EMSE receives a request (using the protocol pertinent for the communication between UE and EMSE) from the UE in the user plane, and the EMSE has no e2m key to securely communicate with the UE, then the EMSE pulls the e2m key from the HSS.

-Editor’s note: For solution#1, a pull procedure is only mentioned in the Introduction, but not described.
-If such a description becomes available for solution#1 then the above paragraph may have to be adapted.

 6.2.2.2 Key derivation rules

-As for solution#1, the present solution uses a new key pair CK‘, IK’for UMTS PS or GPRS access security between UE and SGSN.
+As for solution#1, the present solution uses a new key pair CK´, IK´for UMTS PS or GPRS access security between UE and SGSN.
 For EPS, KASME can be re-used as defined today.

 The present solution differs from solution#1 in the derivation of the additional user plane key.
-In solution#1, this key is called “E2E CK/IK”.
+In solution#1, this key is called “e2mKEYSET”.
 It is used between UE and HSE.
 In the present solution, this key is called “e2m_key”.
+It is used between UE and EMSE.

+The e2m key is derived in two steps:

+(1) Whenever an Authentication Information Request from the SGSN or the MME arrives at the HSS, then the HSS checks the subscription profile for the need to derive an e2m_int_key.
+The HSS then generates authentication vectors and sends them back to the SGSN or MME.
+If needed according to the subscription profile, the HSS derives e2m_int_key from CK, IK and a string pointing to the purpose of the key use, namely e2m security for CIoT, where the derivation of e2m_int_key has the form

+e2m_int_key = KDF (CK||IK, string)

+and the string could be set to e.g. "e2m_ CIoT".
+The HSS sends e2m_int_key to the EMKS.

-It is used between UE and EMSE. , As there may be multiple instances of EMSE it becomes necessary to include an identifier of the EMSE in the key derivation in order to achieve key separation between EMSEs.
-Furthermore, it is proposed to also include a string pointing to the purpose of the key use, namely e2m security for CIoT.
+(2) The EMKS derives e2m_key from e2m_int_key.
+As there may be multiple instances of EMSE it becomes necessary to include an identifier of the EMSE in the key derivation in order to achieve key separation between EMSEs.
 We therefore propose the following key derivation rule:

-e2m_key = KDF ( CK, IK, EMSE_Id, string)
+e2m_key = KDF (e2m_int_key, EMSE_Id, string)

-6.2.2.3 Security policies
+Editor's Note: it is ffs whether the additional input 'string' is needed in the derivation of e2m_key.
+It may be appropriate to allocate FC values for the purpose of the two key derivations in steps 1) and 2) according to TS 33.220, B.2.2.

+6.2.2.3 Usage of e2m security